 Wander around the serene grounds and imagine Henry VIII doing the same some 500 years before.
 The palace was eventually demolished by Charles II in 1660, who planned to replace it with a new Baroque palace.
 This was abandoned for financial reasons, but he instead commissioned the Old Royal Naval College, to which subsequent monarchs donated paintings, money and patronage.

-Greenwich Park is known for its magnificent chestnut and oak trees, which provide shady spots for summer siestas.
-Some of these trees are more than 400 years old, and so will have likely provided shelter to various Tudor monarchs who once used the park as a leisure and hunting ground – including larger-than-life Henry VIII.
+Greenwich Park is known for its magnificent chestnut and oak trees, some of which are more than 400 years old and likely to have provided shelter to Tudor monarchs who used the park as a leisure and hunting ground.

 The iconic Armada Portrait of Queen Elizabeth I has had a graceful new home since autumn 2016 – fittingly, the Queen’s House, not far from where the so-called Virgin Queen was born (see above).
 Elizabeth I was one of England's most famous queens, reigning for over 40 years from 1558 to 1603.
 The historic painting commemorates the most famous conflict of her reign – the failed invasion of England by the Spanish Armada in summer 1588.

 Following a successful fundraising campaign with the Art Fund, the painting was saved for the nation in 2016, and is now on permanent public display in the Queen's Presence Chamber of the Inigo Jones-designed building – a royal palace from 1616 to 1805.

 Did you know that Greenwich Park is home to a herd of Red and Fallow deer?
 Red deer are indigenous to Britain and are the country’s largest land mammals.
 Fallow deer were introduced by the Normans and are now the most widespread species of deer in Britain.